2i2c-org/infrastructure/docs/howto/operate/new-hub/aws.md

 Follow the steps outlined in [](new-hub:deploy) with the following modifications:

-1. Generate a new config file for your cluster if there is not an existing one.
+1. Generate a new config file for your hubs if there is not an existing one.

-   You can use of the existing cluster config files as a "template" for your cluster (for example, [here is the Farallon Institute config file](https://github.com/2i2c-org/pilot-hubs/blob/master/config/hubs/farallon.cluster.yaml)).
+   You can use of the existing hub config files as a "template" for your hubs (for example, [here is the Farallon Institute config file](https://github.com/2i2c-org/pilot-hubs/blob/master/config/hubs/farallon.cluster.yaml)).
    You may need to tweak names, `serverIP` and singleuser's images references.
    Make sure you set up the `profileList` section to be compatible with your kops cluster